rathaROG/lapx/README.md

 <details><summary>⚡ Extra performance</summary><br>

 Since [v0.9.1](https://github.com/rathaROG/lapx/releases/tag/v0.9.1), `lapx` enables safe optimizations by default.
-For source build, you can opt into extra flags via environment variables:
+For source build, you can opt into extra flags via environment variables which might boost the performance further:
 - `LAPX_FASTMATH=1` — enable fast-math (may change floating‑point semantics)
 - `LAPX_NATIVE=1` — GCC/Clang only; tune for the CPU of build machine (not suitable for sharing)
 - `LAPX_LTO=0` — disable link-time optimization if link time/memory is an issue